 441 La.
 Const. art.
 VII, §§ 21(F), (H).

-Local assessors have a great deal of autonomy in determining whether an exemption should be granted, and the burden is on the taxpayer to show entitlement to a claimed exemption.
-Exemptions are strictly construed against the taxpayer claiming them, and any possible doubt is fatal to the claim.442

-442 Mattingly v.
-Vial, 190 So.
-313 (La.
-1939).

-Each year, the Department of Revenue prepares a tax exemption budget that includes state revenue loss for the preceding three years caused by each tax exemption, deduction, exclusion, and credit authorized by law.
-Each state agency that administers tax credits and rebates must also annually report a report to the legislature regarding each tax incentive that the agency administers.443

-443 La.
-Rev. Stat.
-Ann. § 47:1517.1, as enacted by 2013 La.
-H.B.
-316, § 1, effective Aug.
-1, 2013.

 Application Procedures in New Orleans

 In the city of New Orleans, to qualify for the exemption for nonprofit organizations provided in La.
 Const. art.
 VII, § 21(B), an applicant must apply annually using a form provided by the assessor.
 In the application, the applicant must: (1) certify that the property qualifies, or continues to qualify, for the exemption; (2) provide certain information regarding the portion or area of the property put to a qualifying use; and (3) identify whether any of the property is used for commercial purposes unrelated to the qualifying exempt purpose claimed in the application.444